Alternative Formats

 Where this sits in the journey

-Alternative formats are part of Phase 1, Review & Advice, in our Accessibility Continuum.
+Alternative formats are part of Phase 1, Review and Advice, in our Accessibility Continuum.
 They work best alongside accessible source documents, so most clients pair this with document remediation and clear internal guidelines.